libpqxx

 ◆ write_policy

-enum class pqxx::write_policy
+enum pqxx::write_policy

 strong